-As we deliberate post 2015 agenda chalking out global development directions after the Millennium Development Goals (MDGs), there’s a renewed interest in the availability, quality and accessibility of data and statistics for guiding policy, monitoring progress, measuring results, and supporting analysis.
+As we deliberate post-2015 agenda chalking out global development directions after the Millennium Development Goals (MDGs), there’s a renewed interest in the availability, quality and accessibility of data and statistics for guiding policy, monitoring progress, measuring results, and supporting analysis.

-The recent report by the High Level Panel appointed by the United Nations Secretary-General to advise on the global development plans after 2015, stresses that a ‘data revolution‘ should support the new set of global development goals to help monitor their progress.
-It states that, “better data and statistics will help governments track progress and make sure their decisions are evidence-based; they can also strengthen accountability.
+The recent report by the High-Level Panel appointed by the United Nations Secretary-General to advise on the global development plans after 2015 stresses that a ‘data revolution’ should support the new set of global development goals to help monitor their progress.
+It states that “better data and statistics will help governments track progress and make sure their decisions are evidence-based; they can also strengthen accountability.
 This is not just about governments.
-International agencies, CSOs and the private sector should be involved.
+International agencies, CSOs and the private sector, should be involved.
 A true data revolution would draw on existing and new sources of data to fully integrate statistics into decision making, promote open access to, and use of, data and ensure increased support for statistical systems.”

 National Strategy for the Development of Statistics (NSDS) is the formal framework to strengthen statistical capacity across NSS.
 Using a strategic plan to provide an overall strategy for improving development statistics has been widely accepted as a best practice.
 (Marrakech Action Plan for Statistics, 2004 – (PDF), endorsed by the partakers in the 2nd International Roundtable on Managing for Development Results in Marrakech, Morocco in 2004).

-Hence, a strong NSDS, which ensures that the surveys and censuses are supplemented by administrative data (and vital statistics) from NSS, feeding in learning and discovering what is or is not working in development or poverty reduction context, is essential.
+Hence, a strong NSDS, which ensures that the surveys and censuses are supplemented by administrative data (and vital statistics) from NSS, feeding in learning and discovering what is not working in development or poverty reduction context, is essential.

 It is required that access to data is made easier to allow users to have new insights and help improve the flow of information within and between NSS institutions.

-During, the 41st session of the United Nations Statistical Commission, held in February 2010, in a seminar titled, ‘Emerging Trends in Data Communication’ organised by the United Nations Statistics Division (UNSD), informed its participants about the innovations in the communication of data and on movements towards open data.
+During the 41st session of the United Nations Statistical Commission, held in February 2010, in a seminar titled ‘Emerging Trends in Data Communication’ organised by the United Nations Statistics Division (UNSD), informed its participants about the innovations in the communication of data and on movements towards open data.

-I’m wondering though, can NISR as the coordinator of NSS in Rwanda (or similar National Statistics Offices around the world), play a facilitator’s role through NSDS in influencing the line-ministries and other government institutions in opening up their data?
+I’m wondering, though, can NISR as the coordinator of NSS in Rwanda (or similar National Statistics Offices around the world), play a facilitator’s role through NSDS in influencing the line ministries and other government institutions in opening up their data?